Portfolio Recovery Associates Lawsuits – Have they sued you?

 In the event that Portfolio Recovery Associates is able to cure the insufficiency objections, we then move on to defending the claim on its legal merits, i.e. whether you actually had the account, whether you actually defaulted on it, when the alleged default occurred, whether it is filed within the Statute of Limitations, et cetera.
 This is generally the only time that we consider settlement on a Portfolio case, that is, after they have provided us with substantial documentation showing that they own the specific account and that they can prove the exact amount of the debt.
 This occurs very infrequently.
 (Another settlement time would include settling a debt that is very small or if they have already obtained a judgment against you).

 If Portfolio is NOT able to cure the defects, then the case is over.
-This is a frequent result for our clients on these types of cases though it must be said that no law firm wins 100% of its cases.
+This is a frequent result for our clients on these types of cases though it must be said that no law firm wins 100% of its cases so we cannot guarantee any certain result for you.

 What About District Justice Cases?